towolf/towolf.github.com/docs/PsychBasic/GetMouseWheel.markdown

 OS X: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-Uses PsychHID for low\-level access to mice with mouse wheels.
+Uses PsychHID for low-level access to mice with mouse wheels.
 If wheel state is not queried frequent enough, the internal queue may overflow and some mouse wheel movements may get lost, resulting in a smaller reported 'wheelDelta' than the real delta since last query.
 On OS X 10.4.11 the